-The set of at scale building plans is used to determine how many outlets are necessary for each room, the general rule of 2 outlets for each 10 m is applied, though additional requirements from the previous step are taken into account.
+The set of at scale building plans is used to determine how many outlets are necessary for each room, the general rule of 2 outlets for each 10 m is applied, though additional requirements from the previous step are considered.

-Local area wireless network base stations locations and corresponding outlets must also be considered.
+Local area wireless network base-stations location and corresponding outlets must also be considered as well.

-Using all this information, outlets locations will be then pinpointed on the building plans, inside each room outlets should be evenly distributed.
+Using all this information, the outlets' locations will be then pinpointed on the building plans, inside each room outlets should be evenly distributed.